myriadrf/LimeSuiteNG/docs/index.rst

 About
 =====

-Lime Suite NG is a software suite designed for working with LimeSDR family devices, see :doc:`about/deviceSupport`.
+LimeSuiteNG is a software suite designed for working with LimeSDR family devices, see :doc:`about/deviceSupport`.

 Project repository: https://github.com/myriadrf/LimeSuiteNG